rpbouman/huey/README.md

 While cell-aggregates and axis-aggregates take input values from the underlying rows, array aggregates apply to the elements of a single array-typed value.
 In the Attributes sidebar, array attributes can be found in the array statistics folder.

-Array aggregates are technically derivations for array-typed attributes that happen to apply an aggregate function to the array elements.
+Array aggregates are technically [derived attributes](#derived-attributes) for array-typed attributes that happen to apply an aggregate function to the array elements.
 The repetoire of aggregate operations for aggregate elements is largely the same as for cells- and axis- aggregates.

 You can